Trey Mancini Player Props: Cubs vs. Giants

 Giants Pitching Rankings

-- Giants pitchers combine to surrender 67 total home runs at a clip of 1.1 per game (to rank 13th in baseball).
+- Giants pitchers combine to surrender 69 total home runs at a rate of 1.1 per game (to rank 14th in baseball).

-- The Giants are sending Brebbia (2-0) to the mound for his sixth start of the season.
-He is 2-0 with a 3.65 ERA and 33 strikeouts through 24 2/3 innings pitched.
+- Brebbia makes the start for the Giants, his seventh of the season.
+He is 2-0 with a 3.37 ERA and 34 strikeouts in 26 2/3 innings pitched.

-- His last appearance came on Wednesday against the Colorado Rockies, when the right-hander went one scoreless inning while allowing two hits.
+- In his most recent time out on Saturday, the righty tossed two scoreless innings against the Chicago Cubs without surrendering a hit.

 © 2023 Data Skrive.
 All rights reserved.